TABLE OF CONTENTS

 Oregon Cannabis College

-Interested in getting your marijuana retail location up-and-running in no time?
+Interested in opening a weed dispensary location?
 Enroll in CTU’s online cannabis college today.
 Learn from insiders who have gone through the startup process.
 Our curriculum covers cannabis topics that can help you make wiser business decisions.

 Sign up for CTU’s online cannabis college to learn how to be a successful cannabis professional.
 Our training program teaches people of all skill levels how to get ahead in the industry.